vineetpanwar27021995/magicXquill/README.md

 ## Architecture:
 ### 1. Hardware: Wireless Pen with some sensors
-  Pen Tip: The tip of the pen needs to be sensitive and capable of detecting pressure and movement.
+  1. Pen Tip: The tip of the pen needs to be sensitive and capable of detecting pressure and movement.
-  Sensors: Incorporate sensors like accelerometers and gyroscopes to track the movement of the pen.
+  2. Sensors: Incorporate sensors like accelerometers and gyroscopes to track the movement of the pen.
-  Bluetooth Module: To enable communication between the pen and smart devices.
+  3. Bluetooth Module: To enable communication between the pen and smart devices.
-  Battery: Power source to operate the pen's electronics.
+  4. Battery: Power source to operate the pen's electronics.
-  Microcontroller: Controls the pen's functions, including data processing and communication with external devices.
+  5. Microcontroller: Controls the pen's functions, including data processing and communication with external devices.
-  Memory Storage: To temporarily store the written data before transmitting it to smart devices.
+  6. Memory Storage: To temporarily store the written data before transmitting it to smart devices.

-### Software:
+### 2 .Software:
-1. Windows Operating system Application: Windows app which will help convert the communicated information(from pen) to words or designs in the windows OS and hence can be used in various applications.
+ 1. Windows Operating system Application: Windows app which will help convert the communicated information(from pen) to words or designs in the windows OS and hence can be used in various
+applications.
 These words can be complete with AI powered autosuggestion.
  2. Mac OS Operating system Application: Same application but for Mac OS
  3. IOS Operating System Application: Same application but for iOS
  4. Android Operating System Application: Same application but for Android.